hailelagi/hailelagi.com/content/bookshelf.md

-I'm currently reading Skiena's The Algorithm Design Manual.
+I'm currently reading Skiena's The Algorithm Design Manual & - [Database Internals: A Deep Dive into How Distributed Data Systems Work](https://www.databass.dev/), why two at a time?
+I have no interest in algorithms for their own sake but only as they relate to databases and I'm approaching the second half of Skienna which is very reference-y.

 Here's my ever growing, list of stuff I'd like to learn or re-learn one day!